liferay/liferay-docs/develop/tutorials/articles/themes/creating-themes-with-the-liferay-theme-generator.markdown

 Follow the steps below to create a 7.0 theme using the default theme generator:

-1. Open your terminal window and navigate to the directory you want to create the theme in.
+1. Open a terminal window to the directory you want to create the theme in.

 2. Run the following command to start the default theme generator: